-When Moore and his crew were sailing through the North Pacific Gyre, one of the most remote parts of the ocean, they observed large amounts of plastic debris floating in the ocean.
+When Moore and his crew were sailing through the North Pacific Subtropical Gyre, one of the most remote parts of the pacific ocean, they observed large amounts of marine debris floating in the ocean.
 Moore later wrote of his discovery:

 “As I gazed from the deck at the surface of what ought to have been a pristine ocean, I was confronted, as far as the eye could see, with the sight of plastic.
 It seemed unbelievable, but I never found a clear spot.
 In the week it took to cross the subtropical high, no matter what time of day I looked, plastic debris was floating everywhere: bottles, bottle caps, wrappers, fragments.”

-A colleague of Moore’s dubbed the vast area of plastic debris the ‘Great Pacific Garbage Patch’, and the name has stuck ever since.
+A colleague of Moore’s dubbed the vast area of ocean plastic pollution the ‘Great Pacific Garbage Patch’, and the name has stuck ever since.

 Charles Moore now works at the Algalita Marine Research and Education in California, an organisation dedicated to “giving young people the opportunity to take up the charge against plastic pollution.”